orpiske/camel-data-loader/README.md

 - A Kafka instance up and running and able to receive remote requests.
 - Podman installed and running (locally or remote)
-- Ollama installed and running (locally or remote)

 NOTE: URLs and hostnames can be configured in the `application.properties` file or exported via environment variables.
 For instance if using Qdrant in another host, you can set its host using the `QDRANT_HOST` variable.